Mankatha

-The film was officially announced in August 2010 under the initial official title Mangaatha, however, it underwent a change to Mankatha due to numerology reasons.
+The film had the tentative title of Thala 50, which was later officially announced in August 2010 under the initial official title Mangaatha, however, it underwent a change to Mankatha due to numerology reasons.
 Principal photography commenced in October 2010.
 It was shot for the most part in Chennai, the Dharavi slum in Mumbai and Bangkok and wrapped by June 2011.
-Following speculations regarding the film's release, Sun Pictures acquired the theatrical rights and distributed the film via Radhika's Radaan Mediaworks.
-The film has music composed by Yuvan Shankar Raja, cinematography handled by Sakthi Saravanan and editing by Praveen K. L.-N. B. Srikanth.
+Following speculations regarding the film's release, Sun Pictures under Kalanithi Maran acquired the theatrical rights and distributed the film via Radhika's Radaan Mediaworks.
+The film has music composed by Yuvan Shankar Raja, cinematography handled by Sakthi Saravanan and editing by Praveen K. L. and N. B. Srikanth.

-Mankatha released worldwide on 31 August 2011 in theatres to critical acclaim from critics and became the second biggest opening Tamil film after Enthiran at the time of release.
+Mankatha released worldwide on 31 August 2011 in theatres to critical acclaim and became the second biggest opening Tamil film after Enthiran at the time of release.

 Plot

 Vinayak Mahadevan, a corrupt ACP of Maharashtra Police, is suspended for having saved a smuggler Faizal from encounter killing.
 Kamal Ekambaram, a police officer, commits suicide due to leaks of his IPL gambling plans.
-ACP Prithviraj takes charge to end the betting scandals in IPL cricket in Mumbai.
+Prithviraj, the new ACP, takes charge to end the betting scandals in IPL cricket in Mumbai.
 Prithvi then reveals that Kamal faked his death in a secret mission to draw attention to the betting scandals and returned under the name Praveen Kumar.
 Arumuga Chettiyar, an influential yet illegal business dealer and Faizal's boss, owns "Golden Theatres" in Mumbai, which has been converted into a gambling den and is the front for all his illegal businesses.
 Chettiyar uses his links with crime bosses in Mumbai and tries to route through his old theater, a cash of over ₹5 billion to be used in betting.

 Vinayak is introduced to Chettiyar through his girlfriend Sanjana, who is in love with Vinayak, but Vinayak only pretends to love her.
 Sumanth, a goon working for Chettiyar, hatches a conspiracy to rob the money with the company of his friends: Ganesh, a local SI; Mahat, who owns a bar in Mumbai and Mahat's friend Prem, an IIT graduate.
 Vinayak befriends the boys at Sumanth's marriage with Suchithra.
 One late evening, Vinayak meets Prem, who becomes inebriated and reveals their heist plan.
 Vinayak starts spying on them and confronts them on the day of the planned heist.
 The four take him in, promising him a fifth of the share.
 However, Vinayak has other plans as he wants to kill his accomplices and take the money.
 He promises to help them and divide it between them.
 After looting the money, they leave the money in an abandoned godown.